jdavidpoling/jdavidpoling.github.io/_publications/2025-06-08-paper-title-number-5.md

 ---
-title: "Paper Title Number 5, with math $$E=mc^2$$"
+title: "FjordFish: Optimizing annotation strategy and classifier selection for underwater fish detection with a new benchmark dataset "
 collection: publications
-category: conferences
+category: manuscripts
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/2025-06-08-paper-title-number-4
 excerpt: 'This paper is about a famous math equation, $$E=mc^2$$'
-date: 2024-02-17
+date: 2025-06-08
-venue: 'GitHub Journal of Bugs'
+venue: 'GitHub Journal of Fish'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
 citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---